March 2002—Lighthouse Trails Publishing officially began.

 2011—Began working with Understand the Times mission work, the Bryce Homes for Widows and Children in Kenya.

 2012—Celebrated the 10th year anniversary of Lighthouse Trails; also started the Widows in Kenya basket project as a way to help widows support themselves.
 Began outreach to Native Americans and First Nations people through Muddy Waters and other Native Spirituality books and DVDs.
-Sold Oregon property and purchased ten acres in NW Montana.

 2016—As of January 2016, Lighthouse Trails represents 36 authors throughout North America (with one in the UK and one in Holland) and has published numerous books, DVDs, CDs, and Booklets.